 Starting on 1 November 2022, the Ranked Battles in-game ladder came back to this format ahead of the transition to Pokémon Scarlet & Pokémon Violet.
 This format, essentially the same as Series 12, was known as Series 14.

 The list of permitted Pokémon changes with each Series.
-For the current format, Series 12, the following Pokémon are allowed:
+For Series 12 and Series 14, the following Pokémon are allowed:

 - Galar Pokédex: #001-397